 I am glad to report that the cat is out of the bag, and the tentative when was finally let out by a Sprint rep via twitter.
 Read More

 If you remember, a few months ago, I found a nice, strong 4G signal around Mountain View/Santa Clara, right in the heart of the Silicon Valley.
 Sprint promised 4G in the Bay Area by the end of the year, so it was only logical to see them starting some testing.
 Today, it looks like Sprint kicked the testing up a notch and lit up San Francisco, according to reports by both IntoMobile and Engadget.

 Being a San Francisco resident, I was unable to confirm around the Ingleside district, so the coverage is likely to be spotty and concentrated on the downtown area for now.
 Read More

 It's no secret that Sprint has had the San Francisco Bay Area on its 4G release roadmap for a while, with a planned release time frame of sometime this year.
 It's always been mind-boggling to me that the heart of the Silicon Valley, where Google itself lives, along with thousands of other tech companies, was not priority #1 for Sprint.

 Is it all about to change?
 I was getting off Caltrain at Mountain View this morning, playing with the EVO, as usual, when I suddenly noticed the 4G widget somehow switched itself on.
+I knew we had no 4G around the Bay Area, so I never kept it on.
 Read More